LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \subsection{Research Questions}

 Using an LLM to emulate industrial protocols and physical processes involves intricate tasks.
-For industrial protocols, it is essential to accurately capture and replicate the complex interactions between devices.
-Likewise, for physical processes, accurately modeling variable changes is critical.
+For industrial protocols, it is essential to capture and replicate the complex interactions between devices accurately.
+Likewise, for physical processes, accurately modeling variable changes is important.
 These efforts require careful data preparation for the model training, which presents various research questions in achieving realism and maintaining accuracy:

-\begin{itemize} \item \textbf{RQ1: Protocol Emulation Challenge}: Can an LLM emulate the behavior of an ICS protocol with its wide range of functions and values?
-Can it provide realism by incorporating exception handling?
-Can the dataset generation be extended to other protocols and dynamically configured to adapt to different parameters and circumstances?

-\item \textbf{RQ2: Process Emulation Challenge}: Can an LLM learn to emulate the control logic of industrial physical processes and accurately capture the states of the variables?
-What is the limit of complexity for control logic that this framework can handle without failing? \item \textbf{RQ3: Honeypot Efficiency}: Can the honeypot reflect the PLC device's authentic characteristics upon scanning and disguise itself as a realistic device?
-Can the honeypot deceive network reconnaissance tools? \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{RQ1: Protocol Emulation Challenge}: How can an LLM emulate the behavior of an ICS protocol with its wide range of functions and values?
+Can it provide realism by incorporating exception handling, and to what extent?
+Can the dataset generation be extended to other protocols and dynamically configured to adapt to different PLC configurations and circumstances?
+[Section~\ref{section:protocol_emulation}] \item \textbf{RQ2: Process Emulation Challenge}: How can an LLM learn to emulate the control logic of industrial physical processes and accurately capture the states of the variables?
+What is the limit of complexity for control logic that this framework can handle without failing?
+[Sections~\ref{section:process_emulation} and Section~\ref{section:process_testbed}] \item \textbf{RQ3: Honeypot Efficiency}: How effective is the generated honeypot?
+Does it reflect the PLC device's authentic characteristics upon scanning and disguise itself as a realistic device?
+Can the honeypot deceive network reconnaissance tools?
+[Section~\ref{section:honeypot_setup}] \end{itemize}